2026 Top Rated Chicago DUI Lawyer

 Breath Evidence in Illinois DUI Cases

 The breath test is the most common chemical evidence in Illinois DUI cases.
 A breathalyzer reading is what triggers the Statutory Summary Suspension, what supports the criminal DUI charge, and what often anchors the prosecution's narrative at trial.
 Defense work on breath evidence is detailed and procedural, but the payoff is substantial: when breath evidence is suppressed, the entire case shifts.
-If your Cook County case involves a breath test, call (888) 828-2305 for a free 24/7 consultation with a Chicago DUI lawyer.

 The Illinois Breath Testing Framework